mrighetti-scpr/AssetHost/README.md

 The most straight-forward way to setup AssetHost is to use [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) with a pre-built image.

+Clone this repo, and then run these two commands:

 ```sh
 docker-compose up -d
 docker-compose exec assethost setup
 ```

 The web application will then be available at [localhost:8080](http://localhost:8080).

+#### Native Development Installation

 For code modification, you will need to have [Ruby](https://ruby-lang.org) installed natively.